hyang0511/hyang0511.github.io/_pages/about.md

 I received my Ph.D. degree in computer science in 2019 from Shanghai Jiao Tong University, under the supervision of Dr. Baining Guo and Prof. Minyi Guo.
 During my Ph.D., I worked closely with Dr. Baoyuan Wang at MSRA.
 Before that, I received my B.S. in computer science in 2014 from Shanghai Jiao Tong University, under the supervision of Prof. Yong Yu and Prof. Minyi Guo.

 My research interest includes image/video restoration, image/video enhancement and GAN/diffusion-based content creation.
-I have published more than 20 papers at the top international CV/AI conferences such as CVPR, ICCV, ECCV, NeurIPS.
+I have published about 20 papers at the top international CV/AI conferences such as CVPR, ICCV, ECCV, NeurIPS.

 <span class='anchor' id='news'></span>